wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 ## 1. Automation for large numbers of people and data

-> Financial indexes are not the only definition of enterprise.

-There are stock indexes in each country.
-The "Fortune 500" lists the top 500 publicly-traded stocks in the US.
+Many rank enterprises based on financial measures.
+The "Fortune 500" lists the top 500 publicly traded stocks in the US.
 The Standard and Poor's "S&P 500 index" lists stocks in the US by price times shares traded.
-There is also a Russell index of the top 3000 stocks.
+There is also a Russell index of the top 3000 US stocks.
 There are also many large privately-held corporations.

 At the top of the <a target="_blank" href="https://www.wikiwand.com/en/List_of_largest_employers">list of the <strong>largest employers</strong> in the world</a> is the U.S. Department of Defense at 3.2 million people, followed by China's military, then Walmart at 2.2 million (1.3 million in the United States), about the same as Amazon.

 Sheer <strong>scale</strong> means enterprise workers get value from <strong>batch</strong> (bulk) export, import, and processing.
 Large amounts of data make <strong>manual fixes not practical</strong>.

 Enterprise-level software needs to appropriately <strong>isolate data</strong> and customize workflows used by each individual worker AND be sophisticated enough to <strong>logically summarize</strong> trends for executives.
 Many managers are overwhelmed by dashboards requiring expert manual navigation.

 >   Due to the large number of options, every field on enterprise data entry forms likely need a search box.
 It's not enough for vendors to simply provide a "Next" button for users to hunt for a value within a long list.